 The Group Addressed BU Indication Limit subfield is set to 0 if one of the conditions is met:

-The AP is not in multiple BSSID set.
+The AP is not in (#17600)a multiple BSSID set.

 The AP is in a multiple BSSID set and the total number of bits that is needed to indicate the presence of buffered group addressed frames of all other APs affiliated with the same AP MLDs as all non- transmitted BSSIDs in the TIM element is not greater than 48 bits.